On the creation of narrow AI: hierarchy and nonlocality of neural network skills: Discussion

 While a neural network's computation across the whole data distribution may be quite complex, we hope that the computation that networks perform on any particular task will be reducible to something less complex.
 That less complex computation, whatever it is, might be interpretable as a circuit~\cite{marks2024sparse,lindsey2025biology}, or reduce to a simple program~\cite{michaud2024opening}, or, as we studied here, could be instantiated in a much smaller network.
 However, this hope, and the question of whether it is possible to create narrow-purpose versions of today's models, probes at a basic question about the nature of the intelligence of these models.
 If their apparent generality indeed results from their having learned a large, diverse set of crystallized, task-specific circuits, then we ought in principle to be able to create competent, specialized versions of these models by just transferring the relevant task-specific circuits.
 However, if the intelligence of our models, and intelligence more generally, is better understood as resulting from a single unified algorithm, then the basic prospect of creating narrow AI systems that are as strong as truly general ones could be a challenge.

-\begin{ack} We thank Ziming Liu, Josh Engels, David D. Baek, and Jamie Simon for helpful conversations and feedback.
-E.J.M. is supported by the NSF via the Graduate Research Fellowship Program (Grant No. 2141064) and under Cooperative Agreement PHY-2019786 (IAIFI). \end{ack}
+\begin{ack} We thank Ziming Liu, Josh Engels, David D. Baek, Tom McGrath, and Jamie Simon for helpful conversations and feedback.
+E.J.M. was supported by the NSF via the Graduate Research Fellowship Program (Grant No. 2141064) and under Cooperative Agreement PHY-2019786 (IAIFI). \end{ack}